N8ori0us/N8ori0us/README.md

 - 👋 Hi, I’m @N8ori0us
 - 👀 I’m interested in making music, cooking, connecting, creating, sunsets, long walks on the beach...
 LOL.
 Really thoough, I was living in windward Oahu, Hawaii until COVID and really miss the beaches.
-- 🌱 I’m currently learning to code.
-HAHA I'm taking a course on bootstrap that's part of a full stack web/mobile developement bootcamp through Nucamp rn but just completed their DevOps w/ Python & SQL bootcamp last month.
+- 🌱 Recently completed several coding bootcamps and trying to get experience and hopefully find some work.
+Making this a career would be a dream but I am still pretty green and dont expect things to happen all that quick
 - 💞️ I’m looking to collaborate on anything that anyone needs help with.
-The bootcamps are cursory and mostly show what's possible, what to study and how to build simple apps/ I need experience working on real projects.
+The bootcamps opened my mind to the possibilities show what's possible, what and how to study and build simple apps but I want to get as much experience working on real projects.
 - 📫 How to reach me {
 -     ig: ' @n8or1ous ',
 -     twitter: '@n8orious',